hasithaa02/Programming-in-java/README.md

 The fibonacci and factorial methods perform the respective calculations.
 The program continues to run until the user chooses to exit.

-### Definitions:

-Scanner: A class in Java that provides methods for reading input from various sources, such as the console.
-BigInteger: A class in Java that provides arbitrary-precision integers.
-It is used for handling large factorials.

 ### fibonacci method:

 Calculates the Fibonacci sequence value at a given position using recursion.